 A simple website that is thoughtfully designed and executed will feel more sophisticated than a website with all the bells and whistles that is thrown together without careful consideration for a desired aesthetic.

 Consider your font choices.
 What does it say, albeit subconsciously, to your visitors that you’ve chosen that font?
 Would another font more appropriately convey your brand message while still being a legible choice for users?

 Consider your imagery.
 Granted, we can’t all afford to shoot candid photos for every image we need on our website, but we can strive to use higher quality and stylistically appropriate stock images.

-Most importantly, your website should be consistent with your other collateral, like business cards and print pieces.
-All your marketing should be created with the same design aesthetic in mind and practice.
+Most importantly, your website should be consistent with your other print collateral, like business cards and print pieces.
+All your marketing should be created with the same elements of good web design in mind and practice.